Zblog741/Zblog741.github.io/_posts/2025-05-15-spanish-caste-system.markdown

 Students live off the government and their parents, and their normal is to become a public servant or to continue in university indefinitely; doing more bachelor's degrees if need be.

 I attended a politics talk organized by a young circle at a fancy and well known cultural center in Barcelona.
 The talk was regarding Trump's victory in the 2024 US elections; to note, this circle had no official political subscription and didn't normally discuss politics.
-I found some of the most pretentious people I had ever seen, in just how little welcoming they were to a foreigner, that no less, dressed no lower than them, except for his shoes (because I'm a poor f\*ck).
+I found some of the most pretentious people I had ever seen, in just how little welcoming they were to a foreigner, that no less, dressed no lower than them, except for his shoes (...shoes are expensive).
 A professor with an impressive grasp on American history gave part of the talk, and several of what seemed to be the organizers added in their comments.
 There was a couple round of questions.
 Something that caught my attention is that the professor called Trump pro-Russia in the context of Russia's invasion into Ukraine, when Trump only advocated for peace, and I later asked him about this; according to the professor, if you don't advocate for Ukraine to recover all of its territory you are pro-Russian, per the widely accepted definition.
 So, according to him and his accountance of academia, Trump was pro-Russia because he was open to negotiating with Russia to recognize former Ukrainian territories as Russian.
-Ukraine had suffered one million deaths of their own people in an atrocious war which it could only endure thanks to the support of the US and the EU...
-But Trump was pro-Russian for wanting to stop it.
+*Ukraine had suffered one million deaths of their own people* in an atrocious war which it could only endure thanks to the support of the US and the EU...
+But Trump was *pro-Russian* for wanting to stop it.

 The rounds of questions were a brief back-and-forth about trying to understand the psychology behind Trump voters.
 The group who spoke gave its opinions, and stated the US is very different, demographically, citing that rural voters favoured Trump, and about the growing frustration about the American dream with the rising cost of living.
 Immediately, I understood this was the same debate as always, "Americans are dumb, as opposed to educated Europeans", but replacing words like 'dumb' with 'rural' or nuances that amount to 'ignorant'.
-They raised the point about the "far-right" in Europe, without fulling placing Trump in the same category (he *actually* is a "fascist" to their standards, they just didn't dare to believe half of the US would "vote for fascism").
+They raised the point about the "far-right" in Europe, without fulling placing Trump in the same category (he *actually* is a "fascist" to their standards, they just didn't fully dare to believe half of the US would "vote for fascism").
 One girl asked why immigrants and hispanics seemed to favour Trump in the elections results.
 They amounted it to some sort of selfishness, completely ignoring the obvious that non-citizens can't vote; **they brought up they can't fully understand it because they have a *European perspective.***